fastai/course-v3/docs/start_sagemaker.md

     <img alt="stop" src="/images/sagemaker/23.png" class="screenshot">

   To see how to open it again, update the course or the fastai library, go to the [Returning to work page](update_sagemaker.html).

-### Troubleshooting installation problems

-- If you do not receive a notifcation email after more than 15 minutes then there may have been a problem installing the fast.ai libraries and dependencies on your notebook instance.
-To troubleshoot, open the [AWS console](https://aws.amazon.com/console/) then click on the **CloudWatch** link (type *cloudwatch* in the search bar).
-Once you are in the CloudWatch console, navigate to *Logs -> /aws/sagemaker/NotebookInstances -> fastai/LifecycleConfigOnStart* or *fastai/LifecycleConfigOnCreate* to view the output of the installation scripts.

 ## More help